Active Tracking of Marine Pollution Sources: An Uncertainty-Aware Categorical Bayesian Framework for Unmanned Surface Vehicles: Results

 \section{Results}

-As outlined in the introduction, the objective of the proposed framework was to achieve uncertainty-aware autonomous pollution source tracking using a survey \gls{usv} in the provided high-fidelity simulation environment.
-In this section, validations carried out within two simulated scenarios were presented.
+The proposed framework aims to enable uncertainty-aware autonomous pollution source tracking using a survey \gls{usv} within the high-fidelity marine environment described in \ref{ss:simulator}.
+This section presents validation results of the proposed tracking system in three simulated pollution dispersion scenarios.
+For each scenario, two different \gls{usv} starting points were tested.